-Yes, that’s right.
+Yes, that’s right – a balanced puppy diet contains a healthy amount of fat.
 Despite what you may think, fats are actually a concentrated form of energy – and a source of essential fatty acids that will help your puppy absorb certain vitamins and maintain a healthy skin and coat.

 Chewing, romping, running and playing take a lot of energy.
 And aside from sleeping, that’s about all puppies do.
 Cereal grains like oats, wheat, corn and rice will help keep their motors running.